 Parametric's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses.
-Clients may incur certain charges imposed by custodians, broker-dealers and other third-parties, including but not limited to: fees charged by third-party managers, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, withholding fees, country tax or delivery fees, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
+Clients are responsible for certain charges imposed by custodians, broker-dealers and other third-parties, including but not limited to: fees charged by third-party managers, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, withholding fees, country tax or delivery fees, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Certain Parametric investment strategies invest in mutual funds, closed-end funds, exchange-traded notes and ETFs which charge shareholders with management fees.
 These fees are disclosed in the fund's or ETF's prospectus or offering memorandum.
 Parametric may invest client assets in mutual funds or closed-end funds offered or managed by affiliates of Parametric.
 The Enhanced Income strategies invest in closed-end funds sponsored and/or advised by Parametric's affiliates.
-The CPM strategy, as defined in Item 8, implements client-selected third-party manager models that may include mutual funds or closed-end funds managed by affiliates of Parametric.
+The CPM strategy, as defined in Item 8, implements client-selected third-party manager models that may include mutual funds or closed-end funds sponsored and or advised/sub-advised by Parametric and its affiliates.
 In addition to the advisory fee paid directly to Parametric, certain clients that hold such affiliated mutual funds or closed-end fund shares also pay a management fee indirectly to Parametric's affiliate as a fund shareholder.
-Parametric does not receive compensation from a mutual fund sponsor (including affiliates of Parametric) when clients invest in such mutual funds, but does receive compensation in the form of management fees where a client selected third party model includes mutual funds sub-advised by Parametric.
+Parametric does not receive compensation from a mutual fund sponsor (including affiliates of Parametric) when clients invest in such mutual funds but does receive compensation in the form of management fees where a client selected third party model includes mutual funds sub-advised by Parametric.
 Management fees charged to fund shareholders are incremental to Parametric's investment management fee.
 Clients should consider all fees and expenses prior to investing in any disciplines or securities.
 External legal fees incurred by Parametric on behalf of the client to establish trading accounts, or incremental fees to create specialized securities such as swaps, are billed to the client separately.
 Such costs are exclusive of and in addition to Parametric's fee, and Parametric does not receive any portion of these payments.
 Please refer to Item 12 of this Brochure regarding Parametric's brokerage practices and various factors Parametric considers in selecting or recommending broker-dealers for client transactions and determining the reasonableness of their compensation.

 Parametric generally negotiates the fees paid to us in wrap fee and sub-advised relationships directly with the sponsors of such programs, and not with individual participants.
 Some custody relationships require a minimum account size or annual fee.
 Wrap fee and sub-advisory program clients receive a brochure from the introducing sponsor detailing all aspects of the wrap fee or sub-advisory program before selecting Parametric as the sub-adviser.
 Fees and features of each program offered by the various introducing sponsors vary.
 Wrap fee or sub-advisory program clients should consult the introducing sponsor's brochure for the specific fees and features applicable to their program.
-For wrap or sub-advised accounts, participants generally pay the sponsor a single fee and Parametric is paid its negotiated fee rate by the introducing sponsor for advisory services, while the introducing sponsor retains the remainder of the fee for trade execution, custody, maintenance fees, and additional services.
+For wrap or sub-advised accounts, participants generally pay the sponsor a single fee and Parametric is paid its negotiated fee rate by the introducing sponsor for advisory services, while the introducing sponsor retains the remainder of the fee.

 In addition to investment advisory fees received from clients, Parametric and its employees receive or pay compensation and fees from or to affiliates for the sale of securities or other investment products.
 Clients do not bear additional fees associated with such payments.
-Parametric has entered into revenue sharing and/or solicitation agreements with affiliated firms and may enter into revenue sharing arrangements with other affiliates in the future, including Morgan Stanley affiliates.
-Currently, Parametric has entered into such arrangements with the following affiliates:
+As described in Item 14, Parametric has entered into revenue sharing and/or solicitation agreements related to sales activities with both third party and affiliated firms.